-Introductory exercise to explore, interpret and represent a section of New York City's "6th borough" in a model.
+Introductory exercise to explore, interpret and represent your observation in the five boroughs of New York City in a series of postcards.

 Urban Sites & Scenarios

 Groups of 3 or 4

 3 Weeks

 Working in one of the five neighborhoods, you begin with constructing your site.
 In urban design, "site" is not a given.
 Designers must identify and investigate the complex, layered contexts, operating at multiple scales, within which urban places are embedded.
 Similarly, the construction of "program" is within the urban designer's purview; opportunities exist to extend and expand the field for human action and interaction.
 Using scenarios, student teams will speculate with programmatic interventions that operate on several spatial and temporal scales.